POPPING UP AT THE OLD STRATHCONA PERFORMING ARTS CENTRE LOCATED AT 8426 GATEWAY BLVD ONLY THREE WEEKENDS A YEAR.

 With low table fees and arts grants to support non-commercial ventures, the Bison aims to be a place for creative endeavours that might not be possible in other venues.

 We also curate in a lot of unisex stuff as well as items for guys (and those who tend more towards the male persuasion, at risk of sticking to those gender binaries) — anyways it’s something we feel is uncommon in today’s craft fairs.

 The Royal Bison has won the Vue Weekly Reader's Choice award since 2012, which is as long as the category has existed.
 Thank you Edmonton!

-We at the Royal Bison are excited to collaborate with individuals and organizations on activities and events of a less retail variety.
+The Royal Bison is excited to collaborate with individuals and organizations on activities and events of a less retail variety.
 Art projects and interactive, fair-long exhibits and installations are most welcome.
 You should contact us.